danieldiamond/gitlab-analytics/transform/cloudsql-dbt/models/interviewing_data/docs.md

 {% enddocs %}

 {% docs candidate_id_col %}
-"An hashed version of the candidates name is used to generate a candidate ID."
+"A hashed version of the candidates name is used to generate a candidate ID."
 {% enddocs %}

 {% docs candidate_name_col %}